 Bubby’s – a self-proclaimed ‘Grandma’s recipe stealer’, this boisterous and family friendly neighborhood spot cooks everything from scratch.
 The Fried Chicken and Biscuits taste straight out of the South.
 Located in TriBeCa.

 The Little Owl – known for the building it’s housed in (where the fictional Central Perk would be if Friends was a reality TV show), The Little Owl serves Mediterranean-style cuisine.
 The Gravy Meatballs are a staple and the Kale and Potato Frittata is delightful.
+This place is tiny so reservations are a must.
 Located in Greenwich Village.

 Fraunces Tavern – both a museum and a restaurant; it offers a range of historical exhibits celebrating Colonial and Revolutionary New York.
 After exploring its museum, have brunch downstairs at the Tavern where the likes of George Washington and Alexander Hamilton once stood.
 Be sure to try the Scotch Eggs.
 Located in the Financial District.